blockbasenetwork/node/README.md

 ## Development State
 The node software is in beta and in active testing on the EOS network.
 The software is usable, but will probably still have bugs.
 Use with care and avoid large sums of BBT.

+## Smart Contracts
+If you are curious about which smart contracts are used, you can find them on bloks.io here [blockbaseopr - Operations Contract](https://bloks.io/account/blockbaseopr) [blockbasetkn - Token Contract](https://bloks.io/account/blockbasetkn)

 # Installation Guide
 Here you can find all the steps to run a node as a [service requester](#Running-a-Node-as-a-Service-Requester) or as a [service provider](#Running-as-a-service-provider).
 This installation guide is tailored to a Linux installation, but it should work on Windows too.